Zero-inflated stochastic volatility model for disaggregated inflation data with exact zeros: Results

 \subsubsection{Volatility estimation}

-Posterior estimates of time-varying log-volatilities are essential for distinguishing whether observed variations are permanent or transitory.
-However, in the presence of persistent zeros, volatilities may not be accurately reflected in the data (see Section~[\ref{section:2}]), and the model should conservatively account for the limited information available about volatility.
-Figure [\ref{fig:results:trend:2}] illustrates this with two components in Germany where zeros are prominent.
-Compared to UCSVs, Z-UCSVs estimate volatility to be higher and more uncertain, even interpolating these values during periods when only zeros are observed.
-In contrast, UCSVs produce overconfidently lower volatility estimates, as zeros are directly incorporated into the likelihood as if generated by a Normal measurement process.
-For components where zeros are (nearly) absent, the results are practically similar, with the posterior mass of the time-varying probabilities near zero.
-This underscores the utility of the zero-inflated model for handling components with substantial zero inflation while maintaining consistency for components without zeros.
+Posterior estimates of time-varying log-volatilities are essential for assessing whether observed variations are permanent or transitory.
+With persistent zeros, volatilities may not necessarily be accurately reflected in the data, and the model should account for the limited information on volatility (see Section \ref{section:2}).
+Figure \ref{fig:results:trend:1} illustrates this; compared with UCSVs, Z‑UCSVs are far less susceptible to irregular spikes caused by intermittent exact zeros in the data, and instead estimate higher and smoother regularized volatility by interpolating these periods in which only zeros are observed.
+UCSVs produce confidently lower volatility estimates and are highly sensitive to zero/non‑zero fluctuations, because zeros are incorporated directly into the likelihood as if they were generated from a Gaussian measurement.